marineam/coil/docs/user_guide.rst

     }

-To actually make this useful @map will map sequences of values into the sequence of generated sturcts.
+To actually make this useful @map will map sequences of values into the sequence of generated structs.
 For example if we want to generate a list of hosts::

     foo: {